bellyflopp/SWEN-444/project/TPES/README.md

 ## Getting Started

+Navigate [here](http://tide-pod-education-system.s3-website-us-east-1.amazonaws.com/) view The Programming Education System.

+To run locally follow the instructions below.
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites